 The complainant said Collyer picked her up from her house, as he often did, and proceeded to run errands before going for a drive.

 On the way to their destination, said the complainant, she and Collyer chatted before he changed the subject.

-She alleged he asked her if she had ever made herself orgasm, which she answered, and he placed his hand between her legs while driving.
+She testified that he asked her if she had ever made herself orgasm, which she answered, and he placed his hand between her legs while driving.

-The complainant claims Collyer penetrated her, withdrew and licked his fingers; Collyer is then alleged to have told the complainant “you taste sweet.”
+The complainant said Collyer penetrated her, withdrew, licked his fingers and said “you taste sweet.”

 When asked by Levesque if Collyer had given her any indication about his intentions, she replied yes but only in hindsight and added she did not consent.